rahie-works/postalcode-global/README.md

 # postalcode-global

 A package to fetch city and state using a ZIP code worldwide.
 This package uses the python library pgeocode.
+Please find the supported country list below.

 read more about [pgeocode](https://pypi.org/project/pgeocode/)